-The layout-set-staff-size function is discussed in the next section, Section 4.2.2 [Setting the staff size], page 626.
-Context modifications are discussed in a separate chapter; see Section 5.1.4 [Modifying context plug-ins], page 679, and Section 5.1.5 [Changing context default settings], page 680.
+The layout-set-staff-size function is discussed in the next section, Section 4.2.2 [Setting the staff size], page 635.
+Context modifications are discussed in a separate chapter; see Section 5.1.4 [Modifying context plug-ins], page 690, and Section 5.1.5 [Changing context default settings], page 691.

-The paper variables that can appear in a <math>paper block, with default values taken from the paper block are:
+The \paper variables that can appear in a \layout block are as follows.

-• line-width, ragged-right and ragged-last (see [\paper variables for widths and margins], page 618)
+• line-width, ragged-right and ragged-last (see [\paper variables for widths and margins], page 627)

-- indent and short-indent (see [\paper variables for shifts and indents], page 620) - system-count (see [\paper variables for line breaking], page 621)
+- indent and short-indent (see [\paper variables for shifts and indents], page 629) - system-count (see [\paper variables for line breaking], page 630)